nedbat/coveragepy/doc/index.rst

         Then visit htmlcov/index.html in your browser, to see a `report like this one`_.

-.. _coverage page on the Python Package Index: http://pypi.python.org/pypi/coverage
+.. _coverage.py page on the Python Package Index: http://pypi.python.org/pypi/coverage
 .. _report like this: http://nedbatchelder.com/code/coverage/sample_html/index.html
 .. _report like this one: http://nedbatchelder.com/code/coverage/sample_html_beta/index.html